savonet/book/workflow.md

 row, but this can be quite useful for ads for instance).

-If we want to add the jingle on top of the currently playing music, we can use the function `available(p, s)` which takes as arguments a predicate `p` and a source `s` and makes the source available only when the predicate is satisfied.
+If we want to add the jingle on top of the currently playing music, we can use the function `source.available` which takes as arguments a source and a predicate, and makes the source available only when the predicate is satisfied.
 We can then add the music with the jingles source made available once every half hour as follows: